 Cataloguing: Students will participate in field sorting and cataloguing of finds.

 Laboratory: Scheduled lab tasks will include washing, sorting, and museum cataloguing of finds.

 An Arts degree is the ultimate flexible university degree.
 Studying online makes it easier to achieve your goals like shaping a career change while working fulltime, or pursuing a lifelong interest.

 Humanities and Social Sciences

-With over twenty possible majors and minors, and a choice of individual elective studies, an Arts degree gives you the flexibility to build your knowledge and diversify your skills in exciting areas.
+With over twenty possible majors, and a choice of individual elective studies, an Arts degree gives you the flexibility to build your knowledge and diversify your skills in exciting areas.